Jacky Hunt-Broersma

 Jacky Hunt-Broersma is an American amputee ultramarathon runner who was born and raised in South Africa.
 Hunt-Broersma lost her leg to Ewing sarcoma in 2001 when she was 26 years old.
 She started running in 2016.
 She quickly progressed from running 5 km races to running ultramarathons.

 In 2019 Hunt-Broersma became the first amputee to compete in the TransRockies Mountain Stage Race in Colorado.

 In 2020 she became the first amputee to run 100-miles on a treadmill, running it in 23hr 38m.
 While she originally planned to do it with an in-person race at the Umstead 100, she did so virtually due to the COVID-19 cancellations.

 Hunt-Broersma hoped to run one hundred marathons in one hundred days, which would have been the world record for consecutive marathons by a woman, but British runner Kate Jayden completed her 101st marathon during Hunt-Broersma's quest, so Hunt-Broersma increased her goal to one hundred and two consecutive marathons.
 Hunt-Broersma ended up running 104 marathons in 104 days, finishing this in April 2022.
-These 104 marathons included the inaugural para athletics division of the 2022 Boston Marathon, which she finished in 5:05:13.
+These 104 marathons included the inaugural para athletics division of the 2022 Boston Marathon.